🕵️♂️ Inside the 0.04% Club

 🏁 Why Software Is "Agent Country" Right Now

 A lot of people chalk this up to developers loving new tools.
+That's part of it, sure.

 But the bigger reason is structural.